forsyde/f2cc/f2cc/branches/v0.2pa/source/ticpp/readme.txt

 <h3> Handles </h3>

-Where browsing an XML document in a robust way, it is iminterfaceant to check for null returns from method calls.
+Where browsing an XML document in a robust way, it is important to check for null returns from method calls.
 An error safe implementation can generate a lot of code like: